-During the year, the Board of Directors resolved to sell a plant and its related distribution network with a carrying value of AED 103 million to a customer.
-Accordingly, the carrying amount of the plant and related distribution network has been classified as 'Assets held for sale' as of 31 December 2011.
+During the year, the Company changed its plan to sell the property, plant and equipment previously classified as held for sale.
+Accordingly, the carrying amount of the plant and the related distribution network amounting to AED 103.3 million, has been reclassified to 'property, plant and equipment' as of 31 December 2012.